 Virginia Disclosure Statement

 A home buyer has to be given a completed Virginia Disclosure Statement by the home seller.
 You have to provide the disclosure whether or not you work with a seller’s agent.
-The responsibility belongs to the home seller, although your agent can help you complete it.
+The responsibility belongs to the home seller, although an experienced local agent can help you complete it.

 The disclosure itself, as you might notice, doesn’t really tell the seller anything.
 Instead, it gives notice to the buyer that you: